Thanks for Kathleen's Christmas Cactus 2005

-For myself, there is no question that my wife ending her life is the most painful and enduring event in my life . . . no comparison or competing event.
+For myself, there is no question that my wife ending her life is the most painful and enduring event in my life . . .
+No comparison or competing event.

-Even though I knew that such thing happened, it somehow never occurred to me that it would happen to my family.
+Even though I knew that such things occurred, it somehow never occurred to me that it would happen to my family.

-The aftermath brought on endless reminders and tended to haunt my every moment. . . for such a long time.
-Sort of like being caught in the wrong lane on a freeway.
-Knowing you are not in the proper lane and not seeing an opening to switch.
-The traffic is moving so fast you cannot slow down.
-There is no shoulder to pull off on . . . and . . . there are NO exit signs.
+The aftermath brought on endless reminders and tended to haunt my every moment.
+Sort of like being in the wrong lane on a freeway.
+Knowing you are not in the proper lane, yet not seeing an opening to switch.
+The traffic is moving too fast to slow down.
+There is no shoulder to pull off on . . .
+And. . .
+There are NO exit signs.

 I could pretend (for others observing me) that I was in good spirits.
-Or I could appear distraught.
+Or I could reveal the distraught turmoil inside.

-Here is my assessment on external help:
+Here is my assessment of external help:

 For me, the long-lasting reconstruction required me to change myself, my dreams, my plans, and this list goes on and on.

-1st I had to admit (in my heart of hearts as well as my conscious awareness) that this event had in fact occurred.
+1st - I had to admit (in my heart of hearts as well as my conscious awareness) that this event had, in fact, occurred.
 Denial is sure a powerful force and especially when you are vulnerable.
 Some of you will learn that searching for an explanation only delays this admission.
 Without exception, we analyze all we know and discover (after the event.)
 For me, this is a lifelong endeavor.
 After a while, I was able to place “this search routine” on the back burner to simmer and not have it boil over.

-In essence, I had to surrender to the fact “I am never going to figure this out.”
+In essence, I had to surrender to the fact, “I am never going to figure this out.”
 No question, I stayed in that battle the longest, as irrecoverable life slipped away.

 I have since burned successive copies of this original in other situations, but I have never felt the need to rewrite the letter.
 I suppose I subscribe to the once and forever syndrome.